bombcheck/FB.Light/README.md

 In short you will:

 1. Configure the Arduino IDE to communicate with the ESP8266
-2. Upload the sketch (from this repo) The sketch is setup for a 120 pixel WS2812B GRB LED Strip.
+2. Upload the sketch (from this repo) The sketch is setup for a 64 pixel WS2812B GRB LED Strip on pin 3 with DMA enabled.
     (change the applicable options in "definitions.h" to your desire)
-3. Patch FastLED Library
+3. Patch FastLED Library (no neccessary when using the library included in this repo!)

 ```arduino
 // Note, you need to patch FastLEDs in order to use this.
 You'll get an